aemooooon/docker-lab10.2/README.md

 > docker pull debian:8.1 # Asked for the image with from the debian repository with the 8.1 tag

+* Pull and run a container from docker hub image

+> sudo docker run -p 80:80 -p 2222:22 --name wordpress -d tlongren/docker-wordpress-nginx-ssh:stable

+The -p option map ports between the container and the host system.
+Once your container is running, you should be able to browse to your virtual machine with a web browser and see the initial Wordpress setup screen.
+You can also ssh into your container by ssh’ing to your host machine’s ip address at port 2222.
+For ssh, the user name and password are both wordpress.

 ## Docker Network
 1. 不同的网络之间相互隔离，无法访问。